 The testicle is removed.
 In cases of testicular cancer, the spermatic cord may also be removed.
 This structure contains nerves, arteries, and a tube that carries sperm away from the testicle.

-When the surgery is complete, the incision is closed with stitches (sutures) or staples.
+When the surgery is done, the incision is closed with stitches or staples.
 These may need to be removed by the doctor at a follow-up visit.

-You will be taken to a room to wake up from the anesthesia.
+You will be taken to the recovery room to be monitored as you wake up from the anesthesia.
 You may feel sleepy and nauseated.
 If a breathing tube was used, your throat may be sore at first.
 An ice pack may be applied to the surgical area.
 This helps reduce swelling.
 You may also be given a jockstrap to wear.
 This helps relieve pain and swelling, and prevents injury.
-Once you are ready to go home, have an adult family member or friend drive you.
+Once you are ready to go home, have a responsible adult family member or friend drive you.

 Follow the instructions you have been given to care for yourself.
 During your recovery:

 To help reduce swelling, apply an ice pack or cold compress to the scrotum as directed.
 Do this for no longer than 15 minutes at a time.
 Continue using the cold pack for 3 days or until swelling improves.

 Care for your incision as instructed.
 Check the incision daily for signs of infection (listed below).

 Follow your doctor’s guidelines for showering.
 Avoid swimming, bathing, using a hot tub, and other activities that cause the incision to be covered with water until your doctor says it’s OK.

 Wear a jockstrap or snug underwear as directed.

 Avoid heavy lifting and strenuous exercise as directed.